masayaShinoda/gatsbyjs-datocms-snipcart/README.md

       },
     },
     ```
-    —you would want to query your own content instead of mine.
+    —you would want to query and render your own content (in this case, products) instead of mine.